Road Safety – Florida’s Move-Over Law

-Our Tampa, Florida car accident attorneys will explain.
+Our nearby Tampa, Florida car accident attorneys will explain.

 What If I Can’t Move Over?

-That’s the basic gist of the law, though more details are as follows:
+That’s the basic gist of the Move Over law in Florida.
+Further details are outlined below:

-- When an emergency services vehicle approaches with lights or siren on, all motorists must immediately yield the right-of-way.
+• When an emergency services vehicle approaches with lights or sirens on, all motorists must immediately yield the right-of-way.
 You should move your vehicle either over the curb or as close to the curb as you safely can, yield parallel to the white line, and allow the vehicle to pass.
-Emergency services vehicles with lights and sirens activated are en route to or coming from an emergency, and their work is time sensitive.
+Emergency services vehicles with lights and sirens activated are en route to or coming from an emergency, and their work is time-sensitive.
 Yielding the right-of-way saves lives.

-- Emergency vehicle drivers are responsible for conducting their vehicle in a safe manner.
+• Emergency vehicle drivers are responsible for conducting their vehicles in a safe manner.

 What is the Penalty for Violating the Move Over Law?

 It’s important to be familiar with this law.
-Move-over laws have been passed forty-three of fifty states; it’s not just a courtesy, it’s the law.
+Move Over laws have been passed in forty-three of fifty states; it’s not just a courtesy, it’s the law.

 Consequences of Drivers Failing to Move Over